ax8ax/patipada/post/hillsidehermitage.op.1.attachment.md

 keep in the peripherical background the proper context...

-1. your vigilance, according your level, from [fencing repairing ... to whathever]
+1. your vigilance, according your level, [from fencing repairing ... to whathever]
 2. the verses of the truth and their meaning
 3. the smiles and significances to build of our meta-perception of the enduring phenomena... how to live, how to act and react, how to tame, how to remove, pati pada, one's own stains, fetters, aasavas

+...

+list of memorable similes

 [SN 56.48](https://suttacentral.net/sn56.48/en/bodhi) the blind tortoise — one great opportunity